Privileges, Limits, and Requirements of a Private Pilot License

 Most often, a Private Pilot license is obtained as one of the early stages of acquiring a higher-level license.
 There are a few reasons for this.

-For one thing, getting your Private Pilot license usually requires a significant investment in schooling.
+For one thing, getting your private pilot’s license usually requires a significant investment in schooling.
 You’ll need to pass a combination of written and practical tests to get this license.
-You’ll also need to log a bare minimum of 40 flight hours and have your flight log signed by a flight instructor.
+You’ll also need a logbook and have your flight log signed by a flight instructor.

 Those opportunities are usually easiest to find in a flight school, although it is possible to work with a private instructor or take advantage of some other learning opportunities.

-Another reason is that other license levels are suitable for those wishing to learn to fly as a recreational activity that are cheaper and easier to get.
+Another reason is that other license levels are suitable for those wishing to learn to fly as a recreational activity, and are cheaper and easier to get.
 Lower certification levels also tend to be easier to maintain than a Private Pilot license or higher.

 There are many limitations placed on pilots with a Private Pilot license, but they also have more privileges than those with a recreational or sport license.
 We’ll get into more details later.